mananbajaj7/Data-Analysis-Projects/README.md

 ## 🔧 Coming Soon...

-Additional projects on SQL optimization, Excel dashboards, and economic modeling to be added.
+Additional projects on SQL Data Warehousing, Business Dashboards, and ML modeling to be added.